- Apple Watch Series 7 vs. WHOOP Strap 4.0

 To me, Apple Watch is an excellent timekeeping device (it is a watch, after all) and an extension of my iPhone.
 I use my Apple Watch to receive notifications, add reminders (using Siri), manage the smart devices in our home (via HomeKit), communicate with friends and family via iMessage or walkie-talkie mode, unlock my iMac Pro (instead of typing in a password), pay at the grocery store and more.

-In fact, I only realized how much I rely on my Apple Watch when I swapped it out for the Fitbit Versa, which I tested for an in-depth Fitbit vs. WHOOP comparison that I’m writing (stay tuned for that).
+In fact, I only realized how much I rely on my Apple Watch when I swapped it out for the Fitbit Sense, which I tested for an in-depth Fitbit vs. WHOOP comparison.

 As I mentioned above, I also track most workouts with my Apple Watch.
 I’ve been doing that since before using WHOOP, and because it records the data in the Health app, doing so has been helpful for things like writing this article, as it allows me to compare the heart rate of certain workouts side-by-side.

-However, I don’t anticipate that Apple Watch will match the capabilities of WHOOP anytime soon (certainly not this year), so I’ll keep using WHOOP for all things fitness, recovery and sleep tracking (and Apple Watch for everything else).
+However, I don’t anticipate that Apple Watch will match the capabilities of WHOOP anytime soon, so I’ll keep using WHOOP for all things fitness, recovery and sleep tracking (and Apple Watch for everything else).

 That’s what I do, because there are clear benefits to using the devices in tandem.